-As of December 31, 2018, we had net operating loss carryforwards for federal and state income tax purposes of \$93.0 million and \$92.4 million, respectively, which begin to expire in 2034, except for our 2018 federal net operating loss carryforwards of \$42.6 million which do not expire.
-As of December 31, 2018, we also had available tax credit carryforwards for federal and state income tax purposes of \$4.0 million and \$1.1 million, respectively, which begin to expire in 2034 and 2020, respectively.
-Under Section 382 of the Code, changes in our ownership may limit the amount of our net operating loss carryforwards and tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
-This limitation would generally apply in the event of a cumulative change in ownership of our company of more than 50% within a three-year period.
+As of December 31, 2019, we had net operating loss carryforwards for federal and state income tax purposes of \$98.1 million and \$100.1 million, respectively, which begin to expire in 2032, except for our 2018 and 2019 federal net operating loss carryforwards of \$47.6 million which do not expire.
+As of December 31, 2019, we also had available tax credit carryforwards for federal and state income tax purposes of \$8.0 million and \$2.0 million, respectively, which begin to expire in 2032 and 2020, respectively.
+Federal net operating losses generated after December 31, 2017 are not subject to expiration, but may not be carried back to prior taxable years.
+Additionally, the deductibility of such federal net operating losses is limited to 80% of our taxable income in any future taxable year.
+Under Section-382 of the Internal Revenue Code of 1986, as amended (the "Code"), changes in our ownership may limit the amount of our net operating loss carryforwards that could be utilized annually to offset our future taxable income, if any.
+This limitation would generally apply in the event of a cumulative change in ownership of our company of more than

+50% within a three-year period.
 Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards before they expire.
-Private placements and other transactions that have occurred since our inception, as well as our initial public offering, may trigger such an ownership change pursuant to Section 382.
-Any such limitation, whether as the result of our initial public offering, prior private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us, could have a material adverse effect on our results of operations in future years.
-The reduction of the corporate tax rate under TCJA may cause a reduction in the economic benefit of our net operating loss carryforwards and other deferred tax assets available to us.
-Under the TCJA, net operating losses generated after December 31, 2017 will not be subject to expiration.
+Private placements and other transactions that have occurred since our inception, as well as our initial public offering ("IPO"), may trigger such an ownership change pursuant to Section 382 of the Code.
+Any such limitation, whether as the result of our IPO, prior private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us, could have a material adverse effect on our results of operations in future years.

-Our current operations are concentrated in one location, and we or the third parties upon whom we depend may be adversely affected by earthquakes or other natural disasters and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.
+Our current operations are concentrated in one location, and we or the third parties upon whom we depend may experience business interruptions and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster, including earthquakes, outbreak of disease or other natural disasters.